What Does a CRNA Do? (20 Typical Duties & Responsibilities)

 Suppose you are a CRNA working in the general medical and surgical hospital.
 In that case, you may find yourself working on a pain team, providing pain management to post-operative patients and other patients who are experiencing pain.
 You may be working in procedural areas providing sedation and pain medication to patients who require an MRI or an interventional radiological procedure or an endoscopy, to name a few.
 As the CRNA, another primary area you may find yourself working in is the operating room.
 Regardless of the location you work in; you will be responsible for managing the patient's airway, hemodynamic status, anesthesia administration, and recovery.

-3. What Does a CRNA Do in Outpatient Care Centers?
+3. CRNA Duties in Outpatient Care Centers:

 In the outpatient setting, CRNAs will manage patients undergoing same-day procedures, meaning they will go home after their procedure.
 In this setting, the anesthesia will range anywhere from local to general.
 You will be responsible for the safe and effective administration and recovery of the patient.
 Should an emergency arise in the outpatient care center, you would have the responsibility of airway management and resuscitation if warranted.

-4. What Does a CRNA Do in Colleges & Universities?
+4. CRNA Duties in Colleges & Universities:

 In the academic setting, CRNAs hold the responsibility of educating the next generation of nurse anesthetists.
 You will be involved in the planning, implementing, and evaluating the curriculum and the learning experiences of students in the classroom, simulation, and clinical settings.
 You will ensure that these students meet minimal competencies to practice and complete the certification process.
 Depending on the institution you work for, you may be called upon to oversee student advisement and remediation.